 This tutorial shows you how to convert your multi-page SSR app to use authentication based on session tokens with Turbolinks.

 RequirementsAnchor link to section titled "Requirements"

-- You've created a public app or custom app from your Partner Dashboard.
+- You've created an app from your Partner Dashboard.

 - The app is embedded in Shopify admin.

 Your app has the Shopify App gem version 17.1.0 or higher installed.
 The Shopify App gem version 17.0.5 and higher creates a JSON Web Token (JWT)-enabled app by default when you run the following terminal command: